Supporting resilience & vulnerability in the creative process

-When an actors' vulnerability meets their characters' psychological and emotional complexity their creative journey goes beyond what the skills of an acting coach can offer, is not necessarily a therapist’s domain and, is not the responsibility of an Intimacy Coordinator.
-It's in this psychologically and emotionally vulnerable space where my work begins.
-I support actors personally and artistically in the context of portraying a character.
+When actors encounter their characters' psychological and emotional complexity their creative journey goes beyond what the skills of an acting coach can offer, is not necessarily a therapist’s domain and, is not the responsibility of an Intimacy Coordinator.
+It's in this space where resilience and vulnerability must work together to support successful wellbeing outcomes and authentic and sustainable performances.

 Guiding Principles